fritzlabs/heartbeat-ios/iOS/FritzAIStudio/README.md

 ### Step 3 - Open Workspace

-Start Xcode and open the project from the workspace `Heartbeat.xcworkspace`.
+Start Xcode and open the project from the workspace `FritzAIStudio.xcworkspace`.

 ### Step 4 - Build & Run